Utah and Arizona

 How much money should I take?

-Expenses during the journey depend on your personal preferences:
+Expenses during travel depend on your personal preferences:

 Breakfasts, lunches, and dinners: Around $50–$70 per day.